-The Committee's two most recent reports referred to apparent pre-Belgrade efforts in Bulgaria, Romania and to a lesser extent in Czechoslovakia (mainly children's cases) to settle varying proportions of outstanding cases, with a number of Western countries.
-Since December however Bulgaria has apparently hardened its position in the treatment of outstanding cases with the FRG and the UK, though family reunification with the US continues at accelerated 1977 levels.
-Czechoslovakia has virtually stopped processing reunification cases with Canada, apparently until the large backlog can be cleared of applications from sponsoring family members seeking to legalise their status under the terms of Directive 58 of July 1977 (family visits have not been affected).
+33. The Committee's two most recent reports referred to apparent pre-Belgrade efforts in Bulgaria, Romania and to a lesser extent in Czechoslovakia (mainly children's cases) to settle varying proportions of outstanding cases, with a number of Western countries.
+Since December however Bulgaria has apparently hardened its position in the treatment of outstanding cases with the FRG and the UK. though family reunification with the US continues at accelerated 1977 levels.
+Czechoslovakia has virtually stopped processing reunification cases with Canada, apparently until the large backlog can be cleared of applications from sponsoring family members seeking to legalize their status under the terms of Directive 58 of July 1977 (family visits have not been affected).
 The US, however, reports an increase in the resolution rate in its cases in late 1977.
-As a prelude to the Husak visit in April to Bonn, 300 emigration cases were reported to have been solved with the Federal Republic of On one hand, Romanian emigration to the US remains high, and during the visit by Chancellor Schmidt in January it was reported that the Romanian government had agreed to allow 50,000 ethnic Germans to emigrate to the FRG over the next five years, an argual average marginally higher than the number of departures in 1977, which had dropped slightly towards the end of the year.
-Although Canada reports regular if slow progress in settling its outstanding cases with Romania, the UK and the US have both experienced a turn-about in Romania's positive pre-Belgrade approach to settling their outstanding cases, though there was a small upsurge in approvals of US cases in late March as Ceaucescu's visit to the United States drew nearer.
+As a prelude to the Husak visit in April to Bonn, 300 emigration cases were reported to have been solved with the Federal Republic of Germany.
+On one hand, Romanian emigration to the US remains high, and during the visit by Chancellor Schmidt in January it was reported that the Romanian government had agreed to allow 50,000 ethnic Germans to emigrate to the FRG over the next five years, an annual average slightly higher than the number of departures in 1977, -which had dropped slightly towards the end of the year.
+On the other, the UK and the US have both experienced a turn about in Romania's positive pre-Belgrade approach to settling outstanding cases, though there was a sudden upsurge in approvals of US cases in late March as Ceaucescu's visit to the United States drew nearer.
 Hungary's already good performance has improved further with efforts to settle outstanding cases with all Allies, though Hungarian authorities have told one Ally that family reunification would hereafter be permitted only in cases where the sponsoring person had been out of Hungary for at least 5 years.
 The GDR has tried to settle outstanding cases with most Allies, apart from the Federal Republic, where greater difficulty has continued since early 1977.
 Poland's bad record on outstanding cases with the US briefly improved in December to coincide with President Carter's visit, but subsequent performance has not been encouraging.
 After an 85% resolution rate in 1977 on its outstanding cases, Canada has experienced virtually no movement since 1st January, 1978.
 Poland's good record with the FRG is based on a 1975 bilateral agreement.

-- abroad continues to plague the settlement of family reunification and, to a lesser extent, family meeting cases.
+34. The question of family members living "illegally" abroad continues to plague the settlement of family reunification and, to a lesser extent, family meeting cases.
 Since Belgrade one Ally has seen a new toughness in Bulgaria on this issue.
-While of possible long-term value, Czechoslovakia's Directive 58 by which "illegals" abroad can normalise their status on application, has so far brought no general improvement in the treatment of human contacts cases, and appears itself to be a retrograde step in terms of the Final Act (freedom of expression and freer movement of people), even though Czechoslovak authorities announced in December that they were dropping requirements for three of the more contentious supporting documents.
-There have been rumours of a possible amnesty in 1978 to cover persons "illegally" abroad. - 36.
-There have been no new developments in most Eastern countries with respect to the problem of binational marriages.
-The UK and Norway see a continuation of encouraging progress in Romania while the US and FRG have experienced rather less progress, apart from a surge of approvals in US cases as a prelude to Ceaucescu's visit to Washington in April.
-US/Soviet binational marriages continue to be encumbered with long delays in resolution. - 37.
-Eastern countries have from time to time renewed their criticisms of Western entry procedures, often in comparison with their own, and some have continued to call for arrangements to reduce visa issuing times or to waive visa requirements altogether.
-Two Allies have made various proposals to Eastern countries for the improvement of visa procedures.
-The UK has recently concluded agreements with Bulgaria, Poland and Romania, and has registered progress with Czechoslovakia.
-The US reached agreement in February 1978, with Humgary improving visa conditions for diplomats and officials.
+While of possible long-term value, Czechoslovakia's Directive 58 by which "illegals" abroad can normalize their status on application, has so far brought no general improvement in the treatment of human contacts cases, and appears itself to be a retrograde step in terms of the Final Act (freedom of expression and freer movement of people), even though 'Czechoslovak authorities announced in December that they were dropping requirements for three of the more contentious supporting documents.
+There have been rumours of a possible amnesty in 1978 to cover persons "illegally" abroad.

+35. There have been no new developments in most Eastern countries with respect to the problem of binational marriages.
+The UK sees a continuation of encouraging progress in Romania while the US and FRG have experienced rather less progress, apart from a surge of approvals in US cases as a prelude to Ceaucescu's visit to Washington in April.